zachgerhart/jQuery2/README.md

 ```

-Let's also create a way to toggle our form so we can see how jQuery affects our app's design.

 First, we should make it so that our newTaskForm is hidden when the document loads.
 Let's put this near the top of our document so that it loads correctly.

 *scripts.js*